heischichou/heischichou/README.md

 👤 I'm an aspiring Visayan full-stack web developer.

-🕹️ I like to draw, listen to music and play games in my free time, mostly First-person Shooters.
+🕹️ I like to draw, write, read literature, listen to music and play games in my free time, mostly First-person shooters.

 🏫 I taught myself HTML, CSS, and JavaScript during my secondary education.
 I would later be mentored by my Uncle with Vue.js, now I'm continuing to expand and develop my skills at University (2020-present).

-💻 I’m currently working on [WatchBox](https://github.com/vn-aj-vngrd/watchbox/tree/production).
+💻 I’m currently working on PlentyFull: A Cross-Platform Intermediary Application for Food Surplus Aid.

-🔭 I'm looking to learn TailwindCSS, Heroku, Vercel, and ReactJS.
+🔭 I'm looking to learn GraphQL, React Native, Nuxt.js and Netlify.
+I also wish to develop and deploy my own portfolio website sometime in the future.

 <div align="center">